-There are a number of reasons why your farts smell bad.
+There are a number of reasons why your farts may smell bad.
 In most cases, foul-smelling flatulence is associated with the foods you eat and an unbalanced diet.

 1. High-fiber foods

-High-fiber foods also sometimes smell, which means your farts may smell too.
-This is especially true with strong-smelling vegetables such as:
+High-fiber foods also sometimes smell, which means your farts may smell, too.
+This is especially true with strong-smelling vegetables, such as:

 Your gas may smell like rotten eggs because of the sulfur in fiber-rich foods.
 Sulfur is a natural compound that smells like spoiled eggs.
 Many vegetables are sulfur-based.